Wil31/Wil31/README.md

 - 👋 Hi, I’m @Wil31
+- 🌱 I’m currently learning Python and have an junior level in C/C++
 - 👀 I’m interested in everything about Software (Linux/Win) and I'm also a hardware tech enthusiast !
-- 🌱 I’m currently learning Python and have an intermediate level in C/C++

 <!---